 Reading Goal #5: Keep A Reading Journal

-Whether or not you try one of the other reading goals for adults in 2020, try keeping a reading journal.
+Whether or not you try one of the other reading goals for adults, try keeping a reading journal.
 Of the different ways to track your reading, you’ll find something just so satisfying about putting pen to paper and recording your thoughts.

 Your reading journal can be as simple as a list of what books you read, or as complex as a detailed account of the plot, quotes, and insights from each story.
 Use a spare notebook or buy a gorgeous journal – just enjoy capturing your reading list.